Explore In-Context Segmentation via Latent Diffusion Models: Abstract

 \section{Abstract}

-In-context segmentation has drawn more attention with the introduction of vision foundation models.
+In-context segmentation has drawn increasing attention with the advent of vision foundation models.
+Its goal is to segment objects using given reference images.
 Most existing approaches adopt metric learning or masked image modeling to build the correlation between visual prompts and input image queries.
-In this work, we explore this problem from a new perspective, using one representative generation model, the latent diffusion model (LDM).
-We observe a task gap between generation and segmentation in diffusion models, but LDM is still an effective minimalist for in-context segmentation.
-In particular, we propose two meta-architectures and correspondingly design several output alignment and optimization strategies.
-We have conducted comprehensive ablation studies and empirically found that the segmentation quality counts on output alignment and in-context instructions.
-Moreover, we build a new and fair in-context segmentation benchmark that includes both image and video datasets.
-Experiments validate the efficiency of our approach, demonstrating comparable or even stronger results than previous specialist models or visual foundation models.
-Our study shows that LDMs can also achieve good enough results for challenging in-context segmentation tasks.
+This work approaches the problem from a fresh perspective -- unlocking the capability of the latent diffusion model (LDM) for in-context segmentation and investigating different design choices.
+Specifically, we examine the problem from three angles: instruction extraction, output alignment, and meta-architectures.
+We design a two-stage masking strategy to prevent interfering information from leaking into the instructions.
+In addition, we propose an augmented pseudo-masking target to ensure the model predicts without forgetting the original images.
+Moreover, we build a new and fair in-context segmentation benchmark that covers both image and video datasets.
+Experiments validate the effectiveness of our approach, demonstrating comparable or even stronger results than previous specialist or visual foundation models.
+We hope our work inspires others to rethink the unification of segmentation and generation.